wagnerjfr/springboot-rest-elastic/README.md

 We can use this UI to run POST, PUT, GET and DELETE calls.

-First we are going to check the existing data.
+First, we are going to check the existing data.

 Open "**GET** *"api/activities*" and click on **"Try it out"** button.